 Moyses Stevens Flowers, shops in Belgravia, Chelsea, Regent Street, Hampstead and St Pancras.

 Wild at Heart, Liberty

 Wild at Heart is probably London's most Instagram-famous florist, thanks to its location at the main entrance to Liberty department store.
-Sat below that Tudor frontage, the display pours out of the beautiful wooden door, and despite the regal stone lions and swarming crowds, manages to make one of London's busiest stores feel like a bucolic village store.
-We're particular fans of the single flower bouquets — pick the recipient's favourite bloom (tulips for us, thanks) and the bouquet will be constructed entirely of that flower.
+Sat below that mock Tudor frontage, the display pours out of the beautiful wooden door, and despite the regal stone lions and swarming crowds, manages to make one of London's busiest shops feel like a bucolic village store.
+We're particular fans of the single flower bouquets — pick the recipient's favourite bloom (tulips for us, thanks) and the bouquet will be constructed entirely from that flower.

 Petals at Bibendum

 What began as a side-of-the-road flower stall in the 1980s, followed up by several railway station stores, has landed inside Bibendum at the art nouveau Michelin House building.

 The gorgeous mint green frontage is usually flanked by flowers on all sides, lined up in tall metal buckets like a floral army awaiting orders.
 Architecturally, this is London's best flower shop by a mile (sorry, Liberty), and the products are impressive too, ranging from small arrangements to huge great bouquets for when a sentiment requires the backing of the big guns.